chaitanya1705/CodeCraft-Byte_brawlers/README.md

 python finetune.py
 ```

-4. Go to gradient.ai and copy model adapter number and paste in `App.py`

-5.Create New Directory `Uploaded_Resumes` is created with a resume in it.
+4.Create New Directory `Uploaded_Resumes` is created with a resume in it.

 ```bash
 mkdir Uploaded_Resumes
 ```

-3. Run the application:
+5. Run the application:

 ```bash
 streamlit run app.py